eltiffster/ENGL508Notebook/Week 2/week2.md

 ####Aesthetics
 * Typeface: [Grotesque No. 9](http://www.typorn.org/article/how-blast-magazine-has-changed-literature) by Blake Stephenson (British type designer)
 * Significance of an ordered/hierarchical list?
 * What to make of the symbol?
-Is it supposed to be a top?
-Upside-down top?
-* blockish, square type suggests brute force, stability
+* blockish, square type suggests force, stability
-* Is the straightness of it a response to the diagonal lines of Futurism?
 * In some ways, seems very orderly (hierarchical, ordered list, straight forceful lines); but in others, seems chaotic (e.g. random lists of images/symbols/institutions, the 3 on one page isn't centered like the rest)

 ####Sources/Further Reading